 Since the beginning in February 2016 we have successfully launched two payloads; one focused on collected particulate samples with cello-tape (2017) and the other on monitoring Geiger radiation exposure with a home-made Geiger counter and also trialing a UAVsoc aerodynamic test body (2019).

-The first launch will take a light-medium payload to an altitude of 35km – above 99.5% of the Earth’s atmosphere and the blackness of space dominates over the Earth far below.
-This flight will be filmed by two on-board cameras and will return high-definition footage and panoramic photographs of the curvature of the Earth.
-Utilising a Raspberry Pi as the flight computer and a telemetry board fitted with sensors, the flight path of the balloon, and atmospheric conditions such as wind velocity, temperature and pressure will be recorded.
-Photographic data and internal temperature and acceleration sensors will also serve to study payload heat transfer, rotation and dynamics, enhancing future missions.
-The main experiment will study the density distribution of dust particles in the stratosphere.
+The launches took a payload to an altitude of over 30km – above 99.5% of the Earth’s atmosphere, where the blackness of space dominates over the Earth far below.
+Both flights was filmed by two on-board cameras and returned high-definition footage and panoramic photographs of the curvature of the Earth.
+Utilising a Raspberry Pi as the flight computer and a telemetry board fitted with sensors, the flight path of the balloon, and atmospheric conditions such as wind velocity, temperature and pressure were recorded.

 The gap between launches was due to poor weather as well as administrative hand over, however we hope to increase launch frequency with many of the volunteers staying on into 2020.